Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-8 - When using availability sets ensure that you have maximum number of fault domains and a sufficient number of update domains
+### SAP-8 - When creating availability sets ensure that you have maximum number of fault domains and a sufficient number of update domains

 **Category: Availability**